-863 Mineral-Water Interactions Fall of even years.
+Mineral-Water Interactions 863 Fall of even years.
 4(3-2) Interdepartmental with Geological Sciences.
 Administered by Geological Sciences.
-R: Open only to grad-uate students in the Department of Crop and Soil Sciences or Department of Geological Sciences or Department of Geography.
+R: Open only to graduate students in the Department of Crop and Soil Sciences or Department of Geological Sciences or Department of Geography.
 Mineralogy, petrology and geochemistry of fluid-rock reactions in geologic, sedimentary and geochemical cycles.
 Rock and mineral weathering, soil formation, genesis and burial diagenesis of sediments and sedimentary rocks, and metamorphism.
-Organic Chemistry of Soils 865 Spring of odd years.
-2(2-0) Chemistry of natural and anthropogenic organic substances in soils.
+865 Environmental Fate of Organic Contaminants in Soils Spring of even years.
+3(3-0) RB: Undergraduate level coursework in general and organic chemistry, and introductory microbiology Chemistry and biology of toxicants in soils as determinants of environmental fate.
 870 Techniques of Analyzing Unbalanced Research Data Spring.
 4(4-0) Interdepartmental with Animal Science and Forestry and Fisheries and Wildlife and Horticulture.
 Administered by Animal Science.
 RB: STT 464 R: Open only to graduate students in the College of Agriculture and Natural Resources.
 SA: ANS 943 Linear model techniques to analyze biological research data characterized by missing and unequal number of observations in classes.
 Simultaneous consideration of multiple factors.
 Prediction of breeding values and estimation of population parameters from variance and covariance components.
 880 Scientific Communication and Professional Development Spring.
 1(0-2) Interactive professional experiences including grant preproposal preparation and presentation, scientific presentations, mock position interviews, and resume preparation.
 890 Independent Study Fall, Spring, Summer.
 1 to 6 credits.
 A student may earn a maximum of 8 credits in all enrollments for this course.
 R: Open only to graduate students in the College of Agriculture and Natural Resources or College of Engineering or College of Natural Science.
-Individual study on field, laboratory, or library re-search.
+Individual study on field, laboratory, or library research.